-On June 11, 2021, Tesla launched the Model S Plaid as the quickest (0-60 mph) series-production car and made a bold statement in the auto industry.
-Over the next few years, it wants to push the limits at the low end of the lineup, not in the aspect of acceleration and performance, but affordability.
-To truly democratize electric cars, it is developing an EV with a USD 25,000 (approx. EUR 21,000) price tag, that’s unofficially called the Tesla Model 2.
+In June 2021, Tesla launched the Model S Plaid as the quickest (0-60 mph) series-production car that made a bold statement in the auto industry.
+Over the next few years, it intends to push the limits at the low end of the line-up, not in the aspect of acceleration and performance but affordability.
+To truly democratize electric cars, Tesla will launch an electric car with a USD 25,000 (EUR 23,594) price this decade, as confirmed during its 2020 Annual Shareholder Meeting and Battery Day.

-Tesla Model 2 project progressing, hints Elon Musk
+Crossover-style Tesla Model 2

 Role of the Chinese R&D center

-Tesla Model 2 as a supermini
+Tesla Model 2 imagined as a supermini

 Obviously, building a car like a Model S is quite complex and has various moving parts.
 Model 3 and Model Y were steps of improvement in that.
 But when you look at some of the other advancements that we are including in the Model Y, factories into Austin and Berlin, we have reduced the body pound by as much as 60%.
 And the part costs money.Zachary Kirkhorn, CFO, Tesla

 I see us sort of like consolidating around a 4680 nickel-based structural pack for long-range vehicles.
-And then not necessarily a 4680-format, but some other format for iron-based cells.Elon Musk, co-founder and CEO, Tesla (Q2 2021 earnings conference call)
+And then not necessarily a 4680 format, but some other format for iron-based cells.Elon Musk, co-founder and CEO, Tesla (Q2 2021 earnings conference call)

 Tesla Model 2 Range

-Model 2 as a C-Segment hatch
+Model 2 as a C-segment hatch

 Tesla Model 2 Release Date

-Tesla Model 2 FAQs
+Tesla Model 2 or Tesla Model Q FAQs

 What is the Tesla Model 2 release date?